-The development of the female genital ducts can be traced back to the absence of the Y-chromosome and, hence, to the absence of testosterone and the anti-Mullerian hormone.
-Further development of the Mullerian ducts occurs, along with regression of the mesonephric ducts, leading to the formation of the female genital ducts.
+The development of the female genital ducts can be traced back to the absence of the Y chromosome and, hence, to the absence of testosterone and AMH.
+Further development of the Mullerian ducts occurs, along with the regression of the mesonephric ducts, leading to the formation of the female genital ducts.

 The unfused proximal sections of the Mullerian ducts form the fallopian tube, whose proximal section opens into the abdominal cavity.
 With the onset of puberty, ovulated oocytes are accommodated here.

-The fused caudal part of the Mullerian ducts becomes the utero-vaginal canal, which goes on to form the upper part of the vagina and the uterus.
-The utero-vaginal canal leads to the urogenital sinus at the Mullerian tubercle.
-This is where two epithelial buds or the sinu-vaginal cusp of the endoderm of the urogenital sinus grow together into a solid, completely closed vaginal plate.
-This separates the utero-vaginal canal from the urogenital sinus.
+The fused caudal part of the Mullerian ducts becomes the uterovaginal canal, which goes on to form the upper part of the vagina and the uterus.
+The uterovaginal canal leads to the urogenital sinus at the Mullerian tubercle.
+This is where 2 epithelial buds or the sinu-vaginal cusp of the endoderm of the urogenital sinus grow together into a solid, completely closed vaginal plate.
+This separates the uterovaginal canal from the urogenital sinus.

-The subsequent vagina is formed by means of the development of a lumen via degeneration of numerous cells in the center.
-The vagina is separated from the urogenital sinus by the thin hymen.
+The subsequent vagina is formed using the development of a lumen via the degeneration of numerous cells in the center.
+The vagina is separated from the urogenital sinus by a thin hymen.

 When the Mullerian ducts fuse, they drag their peritoneal attachment with them.
-A peritoneal fold, referred to as the broad ligament of the uterus, is thus formed.
-Between the two sheets of tissue belonging to this structure is found the so-called parametrium made of mesenchyme.
-Two important pouches form at this location and they are bordered by peritoneum:
+Peritoneal fold, referred to as the broad ligament of the uterus, is thus formed.
+Between the two sheets of tissue belonging to this structure, the parametrium is found, which is made of mesenchyme.
+Two important pouches form at this location and are bordered by peritoneum:

 The female embryo also develops glands from epithelial buds, which grow into the mesenchyme.
 These are the urethral glands, the equivalent of the prostate and the associated paraurethral ducts, or Skene’s ducts, and the major vestibular glands, or glands of Bartholin, which correspond to the bulbourethral glands.

-Rudimentary remains of the Mullerian duct are also sometimes seen in women.
-They develop at the cranial end, which is not employed for the fallopian tube.
-This vesicular structure is referred to as hydatide of Morgagni.
+Rudimentary remains of the Mullerian duct are occasionally seen in women.
+They develop at the cranial end, which is not employed by the fallopian tube.
+This vesicular structure is referred to as hydatid of Morgagni.

 Development of the External Genitals

-In like manner, the development of the external genitals begins with a sexually indifferent phase.
-In the 12th week, differentiation of the two genders is complete.
-In both genders, the following structures develop during the indifferent phase:
+Similarly, the development of the external genitals begins with a sexually indifferent phase.
+By the 12th week, the differentiation of the 2 sexes is complete.
+In both sexes, the following structures develop during the indifferent phase:

-- the genital tubercle: ventral to the cloacal membrane
+- genital tubercle: ventral to the cloacal membrane

-- the genital or urethral folds: on both sides of the cloacal membrane
+- genital or urethral folds: on both sides of the cloacal membrane

-- the labioscrotal swelling: lateral to the genital folds
+- labioscrotal swelling: lateral to the genital folds

 The urogenital membrane, which seals what will become the urogenital orifice, is found between the genital folds.
-It ruptures about one week after the urorectal septum has grown together with the cloacal membrane, and it leaves the orifice open.
-In both genders, the genital tubercle initially grows in length, to become the phallus.
+It ruptures about 1 week after the urorectal septum has developed together with the cloacal membrane, and leaves the orifice open.
+In both sexes, the genital tubercle initially grows in length, to become the phallus.

-The development of the male external genitals can also be traced back to the influence of testosterone.
-First of all, the phallus becomes the penis.
+The development of the male external genitals can also be traced back to the influence of testosterone on sex.
+First of all, the phallus develops into a penis.
 After this, it drags with it the genital folds, which have not yet fused at the lower side.
-The resulting groove is called urethral groove.
-At this point the urethra does not end at the tip of the penis but at its inferior surface.
+The resulting groove is called the urethral groove.
+At this point, the urethra does not end at the tip of the penis but instead at its inferior surface.

-The cavernous bodies and the spongy body originate from mesenchyme.
-The foreskin or preputium develops by means of circular growth of the glans penis.
+The cavernous bodies, as well as the spongy body, originate from the mesenchyme.
+The foreskin or preputium develops using the circular growth of the glans penis.
 It is therefore of ectodermal origin, and it covers the glans penis.
-By means of fusion, the labioscrotal swellings become the scrotum.
+Using fusion, the labioscrotal swellings become the scrotum.
 This is divided by the scrotal septum.
 The descent of the testicles into the scrotum normally occurs before birth.

-No satisfactory answer has been found as to why this so-called testicular descent occurs.
-It is believed that body temperature is too high for maturation of the sperm, leading to it being relocated to the outside.
-During its descent, the testicle takes along all the layers of the abdomen, which explains the complexity of the testicular layers.
+No satisfactory answer has been found as to why testicular descent occurs.
+It is believed that body temperature is too high to allow maturation of sperms, leading to the testicles being relocated to the outside.
+During testicular descent, the testicles take along all the layers of the abdomen, which explains the complexity of the testicular layers.
 The gubernaculum testis, a cord made of connective tissue situated between the testicle and the scrotum, guides the descent.

 Development of the Female External Genitals